TedHusted/awake/awake.md/awake.md

 * Define the tasks and goals for events you can directly influence.
 * Focus on what you can control, let go of what you cannot.

 “Fusion is a stool with three legs.”
 An animation shows a leg being attached to a previous legless stool.
 “The first leg puts us on track.
 The second leg prioritizes what we need to get done.
 The third leg provides us with the stability we need to get through the day.”

+The animation holds up a stool with three legs, triumphantly.

+The presentation advances to a new slide with three bullets.

 * Write a personal mission statement that acts as your North Star.
 * Identify your core values and long-term goals.